Filippo Bubbico

-Biography
+Early life and education

+Bubbico was born in Montescaglioso, in the province of Matera.
+He graduated with a degree in architecture in 1979 at the University of Rome La Sapienza.

+Career

-After graduating with a degree in architecture in 1979 at the Sapienza University in Rome, Bubbico joined the Italian Communist Party, with which he held the office of mayor of his hometown Montescaglioso from 1980 to 1985.
+Bubbico joined the Italian Communist Party, with which he held the office of mayor of his hometown Montescaglioso from 1980 to 1985.
 In 1985, Bubbico entered for the first time in the Regional Council of Basilicata and in 1987 he became provincial secretary of the Italian Communist Party in Matera.
 He later joined the Democratic Party of the Left and then the Democrats of the Left.

-President of Basilicata

 At the regional elections in Basilicata in 2000 Bubbico candidates for the Presidency of Basilicata at the head of a centre-left coalition of The Olive Tree.
 Bubbico was elected President with 63% of the votes.
 He remained in office until 2005, when he was succeeded by Vito De Filippo.

-Senator, Undersecretary and Deputy Minister

 At the 2006 general election, Bubbico is elected Senator, supported by The Union coalition, leaving the office once he is appointed Undersecretary to the Ministry of Economic Development, under the guidance of Pier Luigi Bersani, in the Prodi II Cabinet.

 Bubbico is re-elected Senator at the 2008 election and the 2013 election with the Democratic Party.
 From 2013 to 2017, Bubbico has been appointed Deputy Minister of the Ministry of the Interior in the Letta, Renzi and Gentiloni cabinets.

 Bubbico ran for a seat in the Chamber of Deputies at the 2018 election with Free and Equal, but failed the election.